 Daily life with pancreatic cancer

-This section explains how to get support with practical things like work, money and transport.
+This information explains how to get support with practical things like work, money and transport.
 There is also information about physical activity and complementary therapies which might help with symptoms and side effects.

-• If you have family or friends who want to help, ask for specific things.
-For example, they could update other friends and family about recent hospital visits or test results.
+If you have family or friends who want to help, ask for specific things.
+For example, they could update other friends and family about recent hospital visits or test results, help with driving you to appointments or help around the house.

 Questions to ask your doctor or nurse